 For example, here’s an Eagle

-There’s more than Eagles though.
+There’s more than the Eagles though.
 You’ll also find bears, kittens, fish, African wildlife, and even the Northern Lights just to name a few.

 Oh just go check them out already.